 - Also, please note that submitting the above documentation is not a guarantee that you will receive the requested accommodations.

-- Temporary Medical Conditions: Students with a temporary medical condition that affects their mobility may contact the Housing Assignment Office to discuss room reassignment options by calling 919.515.2440 or sending us an email.
+Students with a temporary medical condition that affects their mobility may contact the Housing office to discuss room reassignment options by calling 919.515.2440 or sending us an email.

-- Food Allergens: Whenever possible, University Dining works to accommodate residents’ needs in the dining halls.
-If you have a food allergy or require a special diet, University Dining’s registered dietitian can provide the resources and information to make healthy food choices.
+Whenever possible, NC State Dining works to accommodate residents’ needs in the dining halls.
+If you have a food allergy or require a special diet, NC State Dining’s registered dietitian can provide the resources and information to make healthy food choices.
 Foods served in the dining halls that contain potential allergens are labeled accordingly, and ingredient information is available upon request.
-For more information, email University Dining or call them at 919.513.5310.
+For more information, call NC State Dining at 919.513.5310.